Cuewot/Cuewot/README.md

 - talk to me on my discord! (cuewotted)
 - also join my dscird server (https://discord.gg/cgdUxd8eW7)

-I am just your avarage 15 year old who really likes to make games in simple game engines really although, i do have some big projects on the works like boomsword and another game i'm currently making
+I am just your avarage 16 year old who really likes to make games in simple game engines really although, i do have some big projects on the works.

 I have lots of appreciation for indie games, and how they are made